Developer Guide

 Use cases

-(For all use cases below, the System is the GradPad
+(For all use cases below, the System is the GradPad and the Actor is the user, unless specified otherwise)

 Use case: UC01 - Delete a module from Completed Modules